WLAN-Pi/.github/contributing.md

 0. Push to your fork and submit a pull request
 0. Pat your self on the back and wait for your pull request to be reviewed and merged

 We use Github Actions which will run our CI/CD to archive and deploy packages.
-In some repos, Github actions will run test suites.
+In some repos, Github actions will run test suites and other checks.
 These must pass before a PR will be accepted and merged.

 ## Get the documentation right

-Make sure you submit documentation along with your code.
+Make sure you submit any corresponding documentation updates along with your code.
 This might look different depending on what your change is.
-For example, a bug fix requires less documentation than a new feature, but is still important.
+For example, a bug fix requires less documentation than a new feature, but is still important to note in commit messages and changelogs.

 If your PR is to add a new feature, it is likely documentation will need updated in multiple places.
-For example: usage guides, README.md for the respective repo, and even our documentation website [docs.wlanpi.com](https://docs.wlanpi.com).
+For example: usage guides, README.md for the respective repo, man pages, and even our documentation website [docs.wlanpi.com](https://docs.wlanpi.com).

 ## Getting your Pull Request accepted